OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 .. image:: images/lti1.png

 To add new LTI Tools click the “Add Tool” button.
 Now, choose whether to add the tools through a manual entry, by URL, or by copying and pasting a XML code.
-These can be found at the LTI tools source.
+These can be found at the LTI tools' source.

 For a manual entry, you will need: